NunoSempere/nunosempere.github.io/rat/Discontinuous-Progress.md

 ![](https://nunosempere.github.io/rat/Circum-log-packet.png)

 However, Wikipedia reveals that the first undersea cables were laid in *1858*!
-So the above addition is perhaps spurious, because the time needed to send a message around the world had been greatly reduced by then.

 > A transatlantic telegraph cable is an undersea cable running under the Atlantic Ocean used for telegraph communications.
 The first was laid across the floor of the Atlantic from Telegraph Field, Foilhommerum Bay, Valentia Island in western Ireland to Heart's Content in eastern Newfoundland.
 The first communications occurred August 16, 1858, reducing the communication time between North America and Europe from ten days – the time it took to deliver a message by ship – to a matter of minutes.
 Transatlantic telegraph cables have been replaced by transatlantic telecommunications cables.

-So, given that transatlantic cables had already been laid, we'd expect that the time needed to send a message from Washington to Moscow would take less than an hour by 1961.
+So the above addition is perhaps spurious, that is, given that transatlantic cables had already been laid, we'd expect that the time needed to send a message from Washington to Moscow would take less than an hour by 1961.
 This was, however, not the case:

 > The 1962 Cuban Missile Crisis made the hotline a priority.
 During the standoff, official diplomatic messages typically took six hours to deliver; unofficial channels, such as via television network correspondents, had to be used too as they were quicker.
+> ...
 > During the [1962 Cuban Missile] crisis, the United States took nearly twelve hours to receive and decode Nikita Khrushchev's 3,000-word initial settlement message – a dangerously long time.
 By the time Washington had drafted a reply, a tougher message from Moscow had been received, demanding that U.S. missiles be removed from Turkey.
 White House advisers thought faster communications could have averted the crisis, and resolved it quicker.
 The two countries signed the Hot Line Agreement in June 1963 – the first time they formally took action to cut the risk of starting a nuclear war unintentionally. - Source: [Wikipedia](https://en.wikipedia.org/wiki/Moscow–Washington_hotline)

 I wonder how an extension of the circumnavigation data with the time needed to send a message to a point's antipode and back behaves.
-This is being researched.
+I might research this further.

 - Discontinuities for yatch races (No discontinuities are apparent.
 I do not intend to research this further)
 - Transatlantic sailing record (No discontinuities are apparent.
 I do not intend to research this further).